Highpoint2000/FMDXConnector/README.md

 ## Notes:

 - Address entry with port specification can be done using IP address or domain name, e.g.: highpoint2000.selfhost.de:9080
-- The communication key for the scanner plugin is located in the scanner.json file on the web server or is displayed in the console upon startup.
-Without this key, the auto-scan cannot be started or stopped.
+- New servers can be added via the "Add Server" button (swipe left or use the arrow button on the right).
+- The web server administrator password is required to start/stop the autoscan function.
+The search control << >> does not require a password.
 - The server connection is activated via the Connect button.
-A green status indicates a successful connection.
+A green status indicates a successful connection (TEF [FMDX #X] ).
 The server information will now be forwarded to the TEF Logger app.

 ## Contact